-Prof. Satyabrata Rout is a noted Author, Indian theatre director, and scenographer.
+Prof. Satyabrata Rout is a noted Author, Indian theatre personality, director, and scenographer.
 He is one of the pioneers of ‘Visual Theatre’ in India.
 He won the Best Manuscript award for his play ‘Tumhara Vincent’, the Mahindra Excellence in Theatre Award (META) for his play ‘Matte Eklavya’ and the most prestigious Sangeet Natak Akademi Award for his contribution in the field Theatre.
 He has travelled and taught students around the globe and has recently been awarded the Fullbright Scholarship to teach theatre in the US.

 Presently, he teaches theatre design and direction at Department of Theatre Arts, University of Hyderabad.

 Q.1.
 What inspired you to write your books on theatre?

 In India, the numbers of books available on Theatre Studies are very few.
 The books which are within our reach are mostly academic in nature and, in most cases, the authors have no first-hand knowledge of theatre practices.
 Theatre is a medium of practice, and the theory and concepts regarding the same should be based primarily on a practice-based knowledge.
 I felt the need to bridg this gap with a book that mediates between the two.

 Q.2: How easy it was to publish your first book, On the Crossroads of Theatre?